๐ Data Signals

 Larimer County, Colorado has 4 FEMA disaster declarations โ more than any other county in CO.
 Frequent declarations can indicate persistent natural hazard exposure and may affect insurance rates and recovery resources.

-Freeze Warnings active across 10 KS counties
+Freeze Warnings active across 14 CO counties

 Costilla County, Colorado has 4 active data signals across 2 sources